nspilman/the-bahblag-gatsby/src/pages/blog/2019-02-07-muweti-bush-lodge.md

 After game drives, we'd freshen up and meet around the fire for conversation and drinks before dinner.
 Mike and Laura would be drinking scotch whisky, and Lynnette or Hardus would pour us drinks on request.

 As magical as the game drives were, dinners were also magical.
 Our dinners were (in chronological order) Antelope Gulash, a traditional South African brai - the best we'd had, chicken curry and lasagna.

+While each meal was spectacular - Claire says the curry was the best she’s ever had - the meal that stood out the most for me is brai.
+We ate steak and antelope sausage, as well as a tomato eggplant dish and other delicious sides.
+The steak and sausages were cooked over the fire that we sat around before dinner, with Mike explaining the superiority of the beef, as the cows were free range and chemical free.
+I swear, you could cut this steak with a fork.

+What really made these dinner special, though, was the people.
+Guests from all different counties around a long table, with our hosts Mike and Laura at each head.
+We discussed country customs, national and international politics, animals and conservation and travel.
+We learned about each others lives, and sat around the dinner table for hours drinking wine.
+Before we knew it, it was time to turn in.
+We had a 530 game drive to wake up for the next morning.

 - - -